jacobian/pycon2017/docs/part1-intro.md

 ## Choices web framework make

-- "Do It Yourself" or "Best Of Breed"?
+- "Do It Yourself" or "Best of Breed"?
 - Pure-WSGI or higher-level abstractions?
 What about WebSockets?
 HTTP2?
 - Framework or Library?
 - Path-based or object-based routing?